 Pushing Through Anyway

-After dropping Eve off, I went home just long enough to switch gears again, I picked up Zion and Joey while my mother handled picking Kayla up from her appointment.
+After dropping Eve off, I went home just long enough to switch gears again.
+I picked up the kids while my mother handled another appointment pickup.

 At that point, I was running on fumes.